 Cutthroat policy

-Since the cutthroat policy was introduced, you not only have the possibility to reduce the maintenance costs for edicts by a fifth.
-Much more you get +1 on the monthly influence.
-You can either choose the cutthroat policy right at the beginning or add it later as a 3rd variant during research.
+Since the introduction of the cutthroat policy, you have not only been able to reduce the cost of maintaining edicts by one-fifth.
+You also get a +1 to your monthly influence.
+You can either choose the cutthroat policy at the beginning or add it as a 3rd option during research.

 Non-aggression pacts

 If you enter into non-aggression pacts in Stellaris, the game mechanics grant you a small bonus to influence.
-It is important to note that this does not apply to defense pacts.
+It’s important to note that this doesn’t apply to defense pacts.
 For those you have to spend influence.

 Factions

-Another gain in Stellaris influence is possible if a permanent faction with democracy has a parliamentary system, which makes the inhabitants of a faction happy within the framework of politics.
-Here the influence is increased by 50% by the respective faction.
+A further increase in influence in Stellaris is possible if a permanent faction has a parliamentary system with democracy, which makes the inhabitants of a faction happy in the context of politics.
+This increases the faction’s influence by 50%.

 Leaders

-Apart from the already mentioned options, some leaders give you a +1 bonus to influence each month.
+Apart from the already mentioned options, some leaders give you a +1 influence bonus each month.

-Since influence in Stellaris is not only an important resource for your civilization, it’s often very limited.
-While other resources like minerals can be produced or mined, this is not possible with influence.
+Since influence in Stellaris is not only an essential resource for your civilization, it’s often very limited.
+While other resources like minerals can be produced or mined, this is impossible with influence.
 However, since you depend on influence for your administration and expansion into other star systems, you should save it wherever possible.

 Outposts cost influence